Creating multiple pieces of content from one inspiration

 How do you take one idea and break it down into several different pieces of content?
 It all starts with inspiration.

 The most important part of the writing process is getting started.
-It can be frustrating when you feel you can’t get momentum.
-I find nature is a perfect place to find inspiration, no matter the season!
+It can be frustrating when you feel you can’t find your mojo.
+My go-to place for inspiration is mamma nature, no matter the season!
 Nature is full of natural beauty and moments completely out of your control.
 Moments that force you to be nothing but an observer.
 Try watching the snow fall on a cold night, listen to birds welcoming in spring, or take your pup for a walk through the woods.
 Once you get something that sparks creativity, think about how it relates to your business–perhaps a client experience or new product offering–and start weaving your words.

 Don’t be afraid to step out of your comfort zone, tap into what you’re feeling, and be as descriptive as possible.
 Try asking yourself these questions: